Summary

 A few more details:

 – digestive enzymes: I ignored the label dosages and just kept adding capsules until I was obviously taking too much.
-Watch out for the BHCl in enzyme preparations.
-You might hit your BHCl limit (burning stomach pain) before you hit your enzyme limit.
-You could try a combination of preparations, with and without BHCl.
+I had to watch out for the BHCl in enzyme preparations, or risk hitting my BHCl limit (burning stomach pain) before my enzyme limit.

 – magnesium keeps things moving, and keeping things moving is very important